Canterbury Skiing & Snowboarding

 Mt Hutt & Mid Canterbury

-Canterbury's largest ski area, Mt Hutt, is just an hour's drive from Christchurch.
-Whether beginner or top of your game, you'll be right at home here, with a world-class snow school and terrain park.
+Canterbury's largest ski area, Mt Hutt, is just 90 minutes' drive from Christchurch.
+Whether beginner or top of your game, you'll be right at home here, with a world-class snow school and 3 terrain parks.

 If off-piste trails are calling your name, take a chopper ride up to some great terrain with Methven Heliski, opening up freeriding across 3 mountain ranges.
 Mt Hutt Heliski offer a heli-taxi service to Mt Hutt Ski field allowing you to jump the queue and get the first run of the day while taking in the views of Mt Hutt and the Canterbury Plains en route.